Bridge to College English (BCE), offered every fall semester, is a program to help non-native English speakers succeed at BJU.

 ESL 090: ESL English (0 credits) — The BCE program includes ESL English as a daily class.
 This class will help you with spoken and written English, including grammar, vocabulary and pronunciation.
 It also includes reading and study skills as well as frequent and varied writing.

-Uni 101: Freshman Seminar (1 credit) — You will also take Freshman Seminar with other new university students.
-This small-group course will introduce you to the mission and culture of BJU.
-It includes many opportunities for discussion with your American classmates.
+Uni 101: Pathways (3 credits) — You will take Pathways with other new university students.
+This course is a combination of a large lecture class and small group meetings.
+The course will introduce you to the mission and culture of BJU.
+The small groups include opportunities for discussion with your American classmates.

-Near the end of the semester, you will take the TOEFL again.
-When you achieve the necessary TOEFL score, you will be admitted into a degree program for the spring semester.
-The spring semester will be the first of the normal eight semesters for an undergraduate degree.
+Near the end of the semester your English will be evaluated with the TOEFL or the E3PT.
+When you achieve the necessary score, you will be admitted into a degree program for the spring semester.
+That semester will be the first of the normal eight semesters for an undergraduate degree.

-As an undergraduate degree candidate at BJU in the spring semester, you will have these advantages:
+As an undergraduate degree candidate at BJU, you will have these advantages based on your having successfully completed En 101 and Uni 101:

-- You will be able to take a lighter load because of the one to five credits you already have.
+- You will be able to take a lighter load because of the six credits you already have.

-- You will be able to take the special section of English 101 that is open only to international students.
-This course in grammar and writing will further help you with written English.
+- You will be able to take the special section of English 102 (Composition and Rhetoric) that is open only to international students.
+This course, also part of the BJU Core, will further help you with written English.

 As you live in the residence halls at BJU, you will be surrounded by English.
 Although other students from your country may live nearby, we encourage you to limit your use of your native language as much as possible.
 The less you speak your native language and the more you speak English, the more quickly your English skills will improve!